 Grants

-The DuPage County Farm Bureau Foundation provides grants worth up to $250 to teachers who design an agriculture curriculum to implement in their classrooms and up to $50 to libraries to purchase agriculture books.
+The DuPage County Farm Bureau Foundation provides grants worth up to $250 to K-12 teachers who design an agriculture curriculum to implement in their classrooms and up to $50 to libraries to purchase agriculture books.
 Teacher grants may not be used for pollinator gardens or campus beautification.
 Projects should be focused around food production.
 Please see applications for more information.

-Note: Teacher & Library Grants are due November 6th, 2023.
+Note: Teacher & Library Grants are due November 8th, 2024.

-2024 Teacher Grant Application
+2025 Teacher Grant Application

-2024 Library Grant Application
+2025 Library Grant Application

 Ag in the Classroom Teacher Grants